ideatrace-ai/smartdocs/apps/api/TRANSCRIPTION_WORKER_GUIDE.md

     EMAIL_DOMAIN="your_domain"
     ```

-3.  **Download the Transcription Model:** The worker needs the `small.en` model files to perform the transcription.
+3.  **Download the Transcription Model:** The worker needs the `small` model files to perform the transcription.
 From the `apps/api` directory, run the following command:
     ```bash
-    npx whisper-node download --model small.en
+    npx whisper-node download --model small
     ```
     This will download the model into the correct location within your `node_modules` directory.